What happens to new product applications?

 Once the risk level is applied, you can see it next to the application in the Risk score section of the profile.

 2. Tasks are created

-The product’s smart policy is applied to the application, creating tasks under the profile’s Due diligence tasks.
+The product’s smart policy is applied to the application, creating tasks.
 If the product has one smart policy for individuals and another for companies, the one that matches the profile’s type is applied.

 If you have Risk configured, the smart policy checks the application’s risk level before taking action.
 If the application has a risk level you’ve designated for automatic rejection, the application is rejected.
 Otherwise, the tasks specified for that risk level are created.

 If you don’t have Risk configured, the smart policy assigns the same set of tasks for every application.

 Smart policies for company profiles may have tasks with associate smart policies.
 Any associate smart policies are applied now.
-The tasks specified in the associate smart policies are created and added to the Due diligence tasks of the profiles of the relevant associates.
+The tasks specified in the associate smart policies are created on the profiles of the relevant associates.